GriffinPlus/dotnet-libs-serialization/README.md

 The serializer will throw a `GriffinPlus.Lib.Serialization.CyclicDependencyDetectedException` if it detects a cyclic dependency when serializing.
 If you really need cyclic dependencies in your type you can use a context object to pass references downstream.

+### No support for comparers in collections

+When serializing collections the serializer will not carry along comparers associated with them.
+This may lead to unexpected behavior, especially when expecting a deep copy to be identically.
+The copy of a collection will contain copies of the original collection's elements, but depending on the type of collection the behavior of the collection may differ.
+As long as collections are used with their default comparer everything will run as expected.
+Serializing a collection that has been created with a custom comparer is likely to behave differently.